project-tsurugi/phone-bill-benchmark/doc/usage.md

 $ ./phone-bill/bin/run
 ERROR: No argument is specified.

-USAGE: run COMMAND [FILE]

-COMMAND: Following commands available
+usage: run command [file]
+  or:  run command hostname:port

+Following commands can specify a filename of configuration file, If not specified filename, the default value is used.

-  CreateTable : Create tables
+  CreateTable: Create tables
-  CreateTestData : Create test data
+  CreateTestData: Create test data to database.
-  PhoneBill : Execute phone bill batch.
+  PhoneBill: Execute phone bill batch.
-  ThreadBench : Execute PhonBill with multiple thread counts OnlineAppBench : Execute PhonBill with and without online applications.
+  ThreadBench: Execute PhonBill with multiple thread counts
+  OnlineAppBench: Execute PhonBill with and without online applications.
   TestDataStatistics: Create test data statistics without test data.

-FILE: The filename of the configuration file, if not specified, the default value is used.
+  CreateTestDataCsv: Create test data to csv files.
+  LoadTestDataCsvToOracle: Load csv test data to oracle.
+  LoadTestDataCsvToPostgreSql: Load csv test data to PostgreSQL.
+  Server: Execute the server process for multinode execution.

+Following commands must specify the hostname and port number of server.

+  PhoneBillClient: Execute phone bill batch client for multienode execution.
+  OnlineAppClient: Execute phone bill batch client for multienode execution.
+  Status: Reports the execution status of client processes.
+  Start: Start execution a phone bill batch and online applications.
+  Shutdown: Terminate all client processes and a server process.
 ```

 ## 設定ファイル